Superconductivity in doped triangular Mott insulators: the roles of parent spin backgrounds and charge kinetic energy

 \emph{Main findings.---} By studying the lightly doped three distinct Mott insulators (i.e., $120^{\circ}$ AF, QSL and stripe AF) with all possible hopping signs $(\tau_1, \tau_2)$, we conclude our findings in Fig.~\ref{Fig_TriangularLattice}(c).
-First, provided specific hopping signs, the quasi-long-range superconductivity order can always be realized regardless of the nature of the parent Mott insulators.
-Second, the quasi-long-range superconductivity ordered phase {in triangular lattice} is commonly featured by the short-ranged spin correlations and two-charge filled stripes per one-dimensional unit cell in the bulk, which are only necessary conditions for superconductivity due to the additional requirement of $(\tau_1, \tau_2)$.
+First, the quasi-long-range superconductivity order can be realized regardless of the nature of the undoped parent Mott insulators, provided specific hopping signs.
+Second, the quasi-long-range superconductivity ordered phase in a triangular lattice is commonly featured by the short-ranged spin correlations and two-charge filled stripes per one-dimensional unit cell in the bulk.
 Third, at larger $J_2/J_1$, sign $\tau_1$ determines the Cooper-pair phase coherence for the superconductivity phase, whereas sign $\tau_2$ is relevant to the charge pairing for all phases.
-Flipping the signs $\tau_1$ and $\tau_2$ from the robust superconductivity phase would give rise to pseudogap-like behavior and charge stripes without strongly pairing, respectively.
+Flipping the signs $\tau_1$ and $\tau_2$ from the robust superconductivity phase would give rise to pseudogap-like behavior and charge stripes without strong pairing, respectively.
 Interestingly, their roles interchange at smaller $J_2/J_1$.
-Fourth, specific sign combinations $(\tau_1, \tau_2)$ would stabilize distinct phases at larger $J_2/J_1$ including superconductivity, charge density wave (CDW), spin density wave (SDW) and pseudogap(PG)-like phase.
+Fourth, specific sign combinations $(\tau_1, \tau_2)$ would stabilize distinct phases at larger $J_2/J_1$ including SC, charge density wave (CDW), spin density wave (SDW) and pseudogap(PG)-like phase.

-Unlike previous studies of the same model which only focus on $(\tau_1, \tau_2)=(-,-)$ in QSL~\cite{Jiang1, Sheng1} or $120^{\circ}$ AF~\cite{Sheng1} parent spin background to search for superconductivity, in this work, we consider three distinct parent spin backgrounds (i.e., $120^{\circ}$ AF, QSL and stripe AF) and all possible signs $(\tau_1, \tau_2)=(\pm,\pm)$ to understand how to achieve superconductivity, as well as revealing different correlated phases stabilized by specific sign combinations (i.e., SC, CDW, SDW, PG-like).
-Moreover, we focus on very light doping in order to examine the role of Mott insulation, thus the main doping concentration and $J_2/J_1$ are also distinct from previous works.
-Considering the DMRG cylinders break the rotational symmetry in nature, the identification of pairing symmetry in the SC phase is not our focus~\cite{SM}.
+Unlike previous studies of the same model which only focus on $(\tau_1, \tau_2)=(-,-)$ in QSL~\cite{Jiang1, Sheng1} or $120^{\circ}$ AF~\cite{Sheng1} parent spin background to search for superconductivity, in this work, we consider three distinct parent spin backgrounds, i.e., $120^{\circ}$ AF, QSL and stripe AF, and all possible signs $(\tau_1, \tau_2)=(\pm,\pm)$ to understand how to achieve superconductivity, as well as revealing different correlated phases stabilized by specific sign combinations like SC, CDW, SDW, PG-like phases.
+Moreover, we focus on very light doping in order to examine the role of Mott insulation, thus our focused doping concentration and $J_2/J_1$ are also different.
+Considering the DMRG cylinders break the rotational symmetry, the identification of pairing symmetry is not our focus~\cite{SM}.